If your pup is an unaltered female (meaning that she hasn’t been spayed), you will eventually have to deal with her first heat cycle.

 You’ll definitely want to acquire a set of period panties for your dog’s first heat cycle – there’s simply no other way to contain the mess that’s easy and effective.
 However, owners may be caught off guard by their dog’s first heat, which can lead to quite a predicament.

-Fortunately, there is one DIY solution that can help a bit while you wait for your dog’s period panties to arrive.
+Fortunately, there are some DIY dog diaper solutions that can help a bit while you wait for your dog’s period panties to arrive.
 It isn’t an ideal solution, but it can be quite helpful for a day or two.

 First, gather the necessary materials: one pair of men’s underpants (“tighty whities”) and a pad.
 You may also need a few 10- to 12-inch-long zip ties.